A.D.:

 Political Relations

-Diplomatic relations between Nepal and the Republic of Korea was established on 15 May 1974.
+Diplomatic relations between Nepal and the Republic of Korea were established on 15 May 1974.
 The Republic of Korea opened its Embassy in Kathmandu in 1974.
 Nepal established its Embassy in Seoul in 2007.
-The relations between the two countries are based on goodwill, friendship and mutual cooperation.
-Frequent exchanges of visits at various levels have further strengthened these relations.
+The relations between the two countries are based on goodwill, friendship and cooperation.
+Frequent exchange of visits at various levels has further strengthened these relations.

 Exchange of Visits

-Exchange of High-level of visits between the two countries has contributed to further strengthening bilateral relations.
+Exchange of high-level visits between the two countries has contributed to further strengthening bilateral relations.

-A high level meeting was held between the then Prime Minister Mr. Pushpa Kamal Dahal 'Prachanda' and the then President of the Republic of Korea H.E.
-Mr. Yoon Suk Yeol on ths sidelines of the UN General Assembly in New York in 2023.
-A detail of the Exchange of Visits between the two sides is as follows:
+A high-level meeting was held between the then Prime Minister of Nepal Mr. Pushpa Kamal Dahal 'Prachanda' and the then President of the Republic of Korea H.E.
+Mr. Yoon Suk Yeol on the sidelines of the UN General Assembly in New York in 2023.
+The details of the exchange of visits between the two sides are follows:

 From the Nepali side

-Mrs. Shashikala Dahal, then Vice Chair of the National Assembly, Federal Parliament of Nepal visited the Republic of Korea from 9-13 December 2019 to participate in Asia Pacific Parliamentarians’ Meeting on Environment and Development.
+Mrs. Shashikala Dahal, then Vice Chair of the National Assembly, Federal Parliament of Nepal, visited the Republic of Korea from 9-13 December 2019 to participate in the Asia Pacific Parliamentarians’ Meeting on Environment and Development.

-Mr. Ganesh Prasad Timilsina, the then Chairman of the National Assembly, Federal Parliament of Nepal paid an official visit to the Republic of Korea from 3-6 September 2019.
-He also visited the Republic of Korea to participate in "Peace Summit 2023" held from 2-6 May 2023.
+Mr. Ganesh Prasad Timilsina, the then Chairman of the National Assembly, Federal Parliament of Nepal, paid an official visit to the Republic of Korea from 3-6 September 2019.
+He also visited the Republic of Korea to participate in the "Peace Summit 2023" held from 2-6 May 2023.

 From the Korean side